-Donnolley, N and Chambers, G and Butler-Henderson, K and Chapman, M and Sullivan, E, More than a name: heterogeneity in characteristics of models of maternity care reported from the Australian Maternity Care Classification System validation study, Women and Birth ISSN 1871-5192 (In Press) [Refereed Article]
+Donnolley, N and Chambers, GM and Butler-Henderson, KA and Chapman, MG and Sullivan, EA, More than a name: heterogeneity in characteristics of models of maternity care reported from the Australian Maternity Care Classification System validation study, Women and Birth, 30, (4) pp. 332-341.
+ISSN 1871-5192 (2017) [Refereed Article]

 © 2017 Australian College of Midwives.
 Published by Elsevier

 Background: Without a standard terminology to classify models of maternity care, it is problematic to compare and evaluate clinical outcomes across different models.
 The Maternity Care Classification System is a novel system developed in Australia to classify models of maternity care based on their characteristics and an overarching broad model descriptor (Major Model Category).